 Update: 10th August 2020

-ICM continue to monitor the pandemic internationally and have adapted the September 2020 examination series to an ICM Remote Assessment model to minimise disruption to all Candidates.
+ICM continue to monitor the pandemic internationally and have adapted the September 2020 examination series to ICM Remote Assessment (RA) to ensure the safety of all Candidates.

-ICM Remote Assessments are a quality-assured alternative method of assessment to paper-based examinations.
-Remote Assessments form a summative measure of a Candidate’s knowledge and skills in line with the unit learning outcomes and may be used during times when face-to-face teaching and assessment cannot be safely delivered.
-Candidates who had examinations postponed from the June 2020 series and those who have entered for examinations under the September 2020 series are required to complete a Remote Assessment in September 2020.
+ICM RA are a quality-assured alternative method of assessment to paper-based examinations that are carried out in a remote location.
+RA form a summative measure of a Candidate’s knowledge and skills in line with the unit learning outcomes and may be used during times when face-to-face teaching and assessment cannot be safely delivered, Centre validation is part of the ICM RA model.
+Candidates who had examinations postponed from the June 2020 series and those who have entered for examinations under the September 2020 series are required to complete a RA in September 2020.
 Paper-based examinations will not be resumed until it is safe to do so.

 The September 2020 Remote Assessment Question Papers will be available to download from our website from Monday 21st September 2020.
 To ensure all Candidates can access the materials, copies of the Remote Assessment Question Papers will be posted to Approved Centres by ICM.